A Brief Introduction: What Is The French Language?

 French is somewhat unusual in that it shares official status with other languages in many countries across the world.
 For example, in the Democratic Republic of Congo, which was a Belgian colony, there are 28 million French speakers.
 French was chosen as the official language because of its perceived neutrality, acting as a lingua franca to facilitate communication between the indigenous ethnic groups, the majority of whom speak one of four national languages: Lingala, Kikongo, Tshiluba and Swahili.

 Returning to Europe, just under half of the population in Belgium and approximately one in five Swiss nationals speak French as a native language.
-It’s also widely spoken in Luxembourg, which we recently rated as one of Europe’s most multilingual countries.
-If you add all these French speakers together, you come to around 80 million, which makes French the second most widely spoken mother tongue in Europe after German.
+It’s also widely spoken in Luxembourg.
+If you add all these French speakers together, you come to around 80 million, which makes French the third most widely spoken mother tongue in Europe after Russian and German.
 The mathematicians among you will have already established that European French speakers constitute approximately 40% of the global total.

 How Many People In North America Speak French?

-If you take a quick glance at Canada’s bilingual Prime Minister Justin Trudeau’s official announcements, or even his Twitter feed, you’ll see all his public correspondence is released in both English and French.
 Canada’s commitment to bilingualism is written into its Charter of Rights and Freedoms, and both English and French are recognized as official languages.
 That said, the official status of both languages does differ from province to province.
 In Quebec, for example, French is the only official language.
 The province is home to 7 of the 10 million native French speakers in Canada.
 Nationwide, there are a further 2 million speakers of French as a second language, which means approximately 30% of the population of 36 million is conversant in French.
-Interestingly, Montreal, which is the largest city in Quebec, is also the fourth largest Francophone city in the world.
+Interestingly, Montreal is also the fourth largest Francophone city in the world.

 How Many People In Africa Speak French?